prabhatrsharma/TSF-PaymentGatewayIntegration/README.md

 1. Open the web application in your browser.

-2. Click on `Donate Now` button to Navigate to Danate Page.
+2. Click on the `Donate Now` button to navigate to the Donation Page.

-3. Click on `Donate Now` button on the `Donate Page` and execute futher process by entering amount of your choice.
+3. On the `Donate Page`, click on the `Donate Now` button and proceed by entering the desired donation amount.

-4. Select the payment method you prefer (e.g., credit/debit card, net banking, etc.).
+4. Select your preferred payment method (e.g., credit/debit card, net banking, etc.).

 5. Click the `Donate Now` button to complete the transaction.